1 min read

 3 min read

-In today’s regulatory climate, reports of staffing shortages and slowed review timelines at the FDA have sparked anxiety across the biopharma industry — especially for sponsors preparing for key submissions like INDs or NDAs.
-At Veristat, however, our recent experiences paint a very different picture.
+In today’s regulatory climate, ongoing discussion about FDA workload, funding constraints, and shifting review priorities have sparked anxiety across the biopharma industry — especially for sponsors preparing for key submissions like INDs or NDAs.
+At Veristat, our most recent interactions reflect continued responsiveness and constructive engagement from FDA.

-“Across multiple meetings and divisions, FDA has been responsive, punctual, and collaborative,” says John Kirk, Principal Regulatory Strategist at Veristat.
-“In fact, the past few weeks have reaffirmed how effective well-prepared FDA meetings — supported by strong strategy and scientific writing — can be.”
+“Across multiple meetings and divisions, FDA has been responsive, timely, and collaborative,” says John Kirk, Principal Regulatory Strategist at Veristat.
+“Our recent experiences continue to show that well-prepared meetings — grounded in strong strategy and disciplined scientific writing — remain highly effective.”

 Veristat has supported several recent FDA interactions across different formats and meeting types, each reinforcing that effective engagement remains possible and productive.